XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 1. **New**: In this phase, the thread is created using class "Thread class".
 It remains in this state till the program **starts** the thread.
 It is also known as born thread.

 2. **Runnable**: In this page, the instance of the thread is invoked with a start method. **The thread control is given to scheduler to finish the execution.
-It depends on the Scheduler, wheter to run the thread.**
+It depends on the Scheduler, whether to run the thread.**

 3. **Running**: When the thread starts executing, then the state is changed to "running" state.
 The scheduler selects on thread from the thread pool, and it starts executing in the applicaiton.